lancenacabuan/Shaliah/README.md

-to accept that God worked mightily through a man (which is conceptually acceptable, albeit calling that man "Lord" in a quasi-worship way would be unusual but perhaps manageable if seen as honor). - **Trinitarian Christology**–demands a redefinition of the uniqueness of God to include Jesus (and the Spirit) within it, which is something second temple Jews did not explicitly articulate.
+to accept that God worked mightily through a man (which is conceptually acceptable, albeit calling that man "Lord" in a quasi-worship way would be unusual but perhaps manageable if seen as honor). - **Trinitarian Christology** – demands a redefinition of the uniqueness of God to include Jesus (and the Spirit) within it, which is something second temple Jews did not explicitly articulate.
 It was a stumbling block ("a crucified man is God?!") for many Jews (1 Cor 1:23).
 Yet, the earliest